-Thankfully, like shorts, jerseys and other articles for bicycling, most bike gloves are made from materials that can be machine washed.
-By using a little care and then hanging them up to air dry, most gloves can easily be machine cleaned.
-So, before packing away your summer bike gloves follow these steps for healthy and extended use – whether they are cloth and leather.
+Thankfully, like shorts, jerseys, and other articles for bicycling, most bike gloves are made from materials that can be machine-washed.
+Many gloves can easily be machine cleaned by using a little care and hanging them up to air dry.
+So, before packing away, your summer bike gloves, follow these steps for healthy and extended use – for both cloth and leather.

 Supplies you may already have on hand for cleaning your cycling gloves:

 - Leather conditioner

 Cloth Gloves (handwashing)

 Step 1 – Close the Velcro or glove fasteners.

 Step 2 – Wash the bicycle gloves using cool water and mild liquid soap in a sink.
 If the gloves are dirty/smelly, add 1/8 cup white vinegar to your wash water.